flopez0303/pks/gettingstarted/pks-gettingstarted-wiki.md

 `C:\Program Files\OpenSSL-Win64\bin`
 d.
 Download and install kubectl from Pivotal Network https://network.pivotal.io/products/pivotal-container-service#/releases/191865/file_groups/1134
 e.
-Add the location of `kubectl` to path or from within the same directory, open a text-editor and paste from here.
+Add the location of `kubectl` to path or from within the same directory, open a text-editor and paste from https://raw.githubusercontent.com/csaroka/pks/master/tokenrefresh/user-token-refresh-win.ps1
 f.
 Save as `<filename>.ps1`
 g.
 Open PowerShell 6 and navigate to the directory containing the .ps1 script
 h.
 Execute the script with `.\<filename>.ps1`